AudTheCodeWitch/AudTheCodeWitch.github.io/_posts/2020-06-05-covidiary-pt.9-ux-design.md

 I’ve made a few websites now, and, due to project deadlines, they were largely chaotic, head-long rushes to completion.
 It was both stressful and terribly inefficient.
 As a writer, I _never_ worked without an outline.
 Why would I design an application without creating a plan?

 By pausing to get the broad strokes of our application on paper, we’ll free up time, later on, to hone and fine-tune our work.
 We’ll be able to visualize how a user might interact with our app, and we can use that to inform our design choices.
-We will see, at a glance, which components will be used over and over.
+We will see, at a glance, which React components will be used over and over.

 ## Drafting the Sitemap